What is ASSR?

 The ASSR technology is completely objective and based on statistical probability rather than subjective assessment of response waveforms.
 The most important audiological application of ASSR is to provide an estimate of the pure tone audiogram, which is used for rehabilitation purposes.

-The same electrode placement for ABR is used for ASSR testing allowing for easy switching between the test types.
+The same electrode placement for ASSR is also used for ABR allowing for easy switching between the test types.

 Make sure that the patient is relaxed prior to starting the test.
 You can monitor this by watching the EEG.
 Window in the top right hand corner of the recording window.
 A relaxed patient will typically show black EEG curves within a ±40 volt rejection setting.